 This includes the balancing act of ensuring the systems are performing well while investing in new infrastructure and fostering innovation to help the business compete in a constantly changing business landscape.

-2. Being responsive to internal clients
+3. Being responsive to internal clients

 Internal clients rely on IT systems functioning and being available to them around the clock in order to do their jobs… this is the reality of business life in the 21st century.
-Unstable systems, outages, slow responses from IT when support is required is frustrating for internal customers and they have little patience when things don’t work – particularly if problems are frequent and the same issues recur, unresolved.
+Unstable systems, outages, slow responses from IT when support is required are frustrating for internal customers and they have little patience when things don’t work – particularly if problems are frequent and the same issues recur, unresolved.

 The PriceWaterhouseCoopers report found that 47 % of IT spend in companies is now falling outside the remit of the CIO’s budget while other areas of business invest in their own IT systems and infrastructure.